ankit-singh973/Thyroid-disease-detectionn/README.md

 Don't forget to Starred the repository.

+## NOTE:
-## NOTE: Due to large size of jupyter notebook i have split the file into 3 parts and stored in Notebook folder
+Due to large size of jupyter notebook i have split the file into 3 parts and stored in **Notebooks** folder
 1. EDA
 2. Model building before feature selection
 3. Feature selection and model building